Learn with us at the Yahara Watershed Academy

 The Yahara Watershed Academy is a training and leadership-development experience that aims to build and empower a regional network of informed leaders for our watershed.

 The course provides students with the knowledge, tools, leadership skills, and resource connections needed to meet today’s land and water conservation challenges effectively and sustainably.
-Five full-day classes are held at indoor and outdoor venues throughout the watershed.
+Five full-day classes will be held at indoor and outdoor venues throughout the watershed.
+(Classes will take place the second Tuesday of February through June of 2019.)
 In addition to attending classes, students will work on individual or group action plans and projects to be completed after the conclusion of the course.

 More about the Academy